marwa-ahmad/CoolBlue.Insurance/README.md

 - Documentation of your design decisions and technical choices for the tasks.
 A simple markdown or text file (included in your submission) showing the following will be enough:
    - **Assumption/Decision Made**
    - **Reason**

+For separation of concerns and applying SOLID, a Domain layer is created which contains the Models and DTO (Data Transfer Objects).
+Plus The below components show in the diagram.
   ![alt General Layout](https://i.ibb.co/PMK9QK1/General-Layout.png)

 # Your colleagues